A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 In summary, procedural memory complements semantic and episodic memory by providing reusable action abstractions.
 It is currently undergoing a pivotal transition from explicit non-parametric instruction retrieval to implicit parametric neural strategies.
 This evolution not only supports skill acquisition but also ensures the stable and efficient implementation of complex decisions in long-horizon autonomous agents.
+At the same time, the rapid rise of the agent skills ecosystem highlights a complementary countertrend in which procedural knowledge is externalized as explicit, portable, and shareable artifacts; enabling agents to autonomously induce, evolve, and safely govern such skills, rather than relying on human curation, stands out as a central challenge for self-evolving agents.